-Romeo was found on the side of a road when he was around two months old.
+Romeo was born in April of 2006, and arrived at Wild Spirit in September of 2008.
+He was found on the side of a road when he was around two months old.
 Tragically, his mother had been hit by a car and killed.
 A kind woman who saw the poor little kit took him home, cared for him, and did the best she could to give him a good life.
-However, she quickly realized how much work it would take to raise a baby wild animal, and also learned that foxes smell like skunks!
+However, she quickly realized how much work it would take to raise a baby fox, and also learned that they smell like skunks!
 She called the Department of National Resources (DNR) to see if they would take over Romeo’s care.

 The DNR took care of Romeo until they thought he was old enough to be released into a national park.
 Unfortunately, Romeo had become so comfortable with humans, he kept approaching people at the picnic grounds.
 The DNR knew this would make his survival much more difficult, and they felt it was unlikely he could ever fully re-assimilate to the wild.
 They recaptured Romeo and contacted Fejervary Children’s Zoo in Iowa.
 Romeo was moved to his new home at the zoo where he lived next door to four wolves.

 When Romeo was around two years old, the Fejervary Zoo began having trouble with funding and community support.
 With a plan to relocate their exotic animals, they called Wild Spirit.
 The zoo asked if we had a place for the three remaining wolves who lived next to Romeo and were now looking for a new home.

 We agreed to take the three older wolves Akela, Brutus II and Navar.
 When our staff arrived at the zoo, they also met Romeo and quickly fell in love with the charming little fox.
 Considering that the zoo was experiencing funding issues, we offered to take Romeo if he ever needed a place to go.
 Sadly, the zoo eventually had to close completely, so they called Wild Spirit and asked us if we still wanted to give Romeo a home.
 Of course, we did!